hmc-cs111-spring2023/cs111-hw3-CWeismann/interview.md

 _How might the user interact with the language?
 What does programming look like?
 Why is this the right way to interact with the problem domain?_

 The user would be able to type into a terminal prompt in a sort of SQL-like access, e.g. FIND tap WHERE thread=70% AND drill=50, to which the program would then spit out "2-64".
 The user can also add special operations in a file, like something that would tell you where a specific item was stored in the shop, or some sort of situation-relevant information.
+This makes it so that a user with very low CS knowledge can just use the terminal prompt (or some GUI on top of it), while the person who is setting up the files for the shop can customize things to their own specifications.

 ### Operation (semantics)